serverless-components/fullstack-app/README.md

 AWS_ACCESS_KEY_ID=JAFJ89109JASFKLJASF
 AWS_SECRET_ACCESS_KEY=AJ91J9A0SFA0S9FSKAFLASJFLJ

+# This signs you JWT tokens used for auth.
+Enter a random string in here that's ~40 characters in length.
 tokenSecret=yourSecretKey

 # Only add this if you want a custom domain.
 Purchase it on AWS Route53 in your target AWS account first.
 domain=serverless-fullstack-app.com
 ```

-In the root folder of the project, run `serverless deploy --all`
+In the root folder of the project, run `serverless deploy`

-Lastly, you will need to update the URL in the `site` so that you interact with the correct API endpoint.
-Take the `/api` `url` and put it in the site React app [here](./site/src/index.js).
+Lastly, you will need to add your API domain manually to your React application in `./site/src/config.js`, so that you interact with your serverless Express.js back-end.
+You can find the your API url by going into `./api` and running `serverless info` and copying the `url:` value.
+It should look something like this `https://9jfalnal19.execute-api.us-east-1.amazonaws.com` or it will look like the custom domain you have set.

-Note:  Upon the first deployment of your website, it will take a 2-3 minutes for the Cloudfront (CDN) URL to work.
+**Note:**  Upon the first deployment of your website, it will take a 2-3 minutes for the Cloudfront (CDN) URL to work.
 Until then, you can access it via the `bucketUrl`.

 After initial deployment, we recommend deploying only the parts you are changing, not the entire thing together (why risk deploying your database with a code change?).
 To do this, `cd` into a part of the application and run `serverless deploy`.